 The water content in butter makes it perishable.
 You cannot store butter at room temperature.

 The difference between butter and ghee is quite easy to understand.
-However, whereas both the dairy offer almost same quantity of calorie, contains the almost same quantity of saturated fats, and are prepared from milk fat, ghee is a better butter for all its benefits.
+However, whereas dairy offers almost the same quantity of calories, contains almost the same quantity of saturated fats, and are prepared from milk fat, ghee is a better butter for all its benefits.

 The above-narrated ghee benefits are available from good quality ghee clarified butter only, produced from a reliable place with standard food safety and deep dairy expertise.
 Milkio grass-fed Ghee of New Zealand is an example of premium grass-fed ghee.